apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 ```

 Please note that S3A does not support reading from archive storage classes at the moment.
+`AccessDeniedException` with InvalidObjectState will be thrown if you're trying to do so.

 ## <a name="upload"></a>How S3A writes data to S3